Skip to main content

 Mobile LTV – How to Calculate Mobile Subscription LTV

-Usually, you have to pay for marketing upfront, but you collect revenue gradually when a client uses your service — and even more so with a subscription business model where you charge clients on a monthly, semiannual, or even annual basis.
-That’s why it’s also essential to look at LTV estimate over a set time period.
+Usually, you have to pay for marketing upfront.
+Still, you collect revenue gradually when a client uses your service — and even more so with a subscription business model where you charge clients monthly, semiannual, or annual.
+That’s why looking at LTV estimates over a set period is essential.
 What are your users’ six-month LTV, one-year LTV, or two-year LTV?
-Depending on the capital you have, you need to decide what time period is acceptable for you to break even and have a positive return on advertising spend.
+Depending on your capital, you need to decide what period is acceptable to break even and have a positive return on advertising spend.

-Calculating LTV for a subscription business is fairly simple.
+Calculating LTV for a subscription business is pretty simple.
 The most important metric you need to know is your users’ retention.

-Let’s say that your app offers a monthly subscription.
-You can calculate how much you will earn in one year if you know precisely how many users will stay with the service each month after the initial subscription started, for the next 11 months.
+Let’s say your app offers a monthly subscription.
+If you know precisely how many users will stay with the service each month after the initial subscription starts for the next 11 months, then how much you will earn in one year, you can calculate.

 Let’s assume that the monthly price of your app’s subscription is $10, and you have acquired 100 users in the first month.
-And let’s assume that the user retention and the number of subscribers accordingly match the data in the table below:
+Let’s assume that the user retention and the number of subscribers accordingly match the data in the table below:

-With the monthly price of $10 dollars, you get to the following monthly revenue values:
+With the monthly price of 10 dollars, you get the following monthly revenue values:

 The total revenue for one year is $2,740.
 Your one-year LTV is the total revenue divided by the total number of users in the cohort: $2,740 / 100 = $27.